 The Company expects to hire an additional [15] employees in the next 12 months to support our expansion plans.
+Employees are not subject to Collective Bargain Agreement (CBA) and no labor union has existed since the company's inception.

 Aside from the mandatory benefits required by Philippine law, Ovialand provides its employees health insurance coverage (currently above industry standard), competitive compensation packages, and quarterly bonuses and incentives depending on quarterly performance.